 If this seems confusing to you then you may benefit from a consult with a functional health coach (or doctor) to help guide you!

-- Paleo - The paleo diet is a great basic framework which most people are aware of.
+- Paleo – The paleo diet is a great basic framework that most people are aware of.
 The benefits of using this diet are that there are plenty of free recipes available and a community to lean on for support.
-Some of the downsides of this diet include the fact that it can be restrictive, expensive, and some recipes require obscure ingredients.
+Some of the downsides of this diet include the fact that it can be restrictive, and expensive, and some recipes require obscure ingredients.

 - Autoimmune Paleo Diet (AIP) – The autoimmune paleo diet is a more strict form of the paleo diet.
 I do not frequently recommend this diet but it may be ideal for individuals with multiple autoimmune conditions.

-- Low Carb Diets - Low carbohydrate diets can be ideal for those with insulin resistance and in those who are looking for weight loss.
+- Low Carb Diets – Low carbohydrate diets can be ideal for those with insulin resistance and those who are looking for weight loss.

 - Low FODMAPS Diet – The Low FODMAPS diet (FODMAPS stands for fermentable oligosaccharides, disaccharides, monosaccharides, and polyols) is ideal for those with gastrointestinal problems such as IBS, non-celiac gluten sensitivity (NCGS), SIBO, and those suffering from chronic gas/bloating.

-- Lectin Avoidance Diet - The lectin avoidance diet is a relatively new diet which focuses on the avoidance of foods which are high in lectins.
+- Lectin Avoidance Diet – The lectin avoidance diet is a relatively new diet that focuses on the avoidance of foods that are high in lectins.
 Lectins can potentially cause problems in certain individuals (13) (not everyone is affected by lectins in the same way).
 These lectins are primarily found in healthy foods and may be the cause of persistent negative symptoms in some individuals who adopt healthy diets.

 As you can see, there are plenty of healthy diets which are available to those with thyroid disease and one is not necessarily better than the other!